aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 })
 ```

-The following is an example of how to configure a n instance of the `TableV2` construct with encryption using an AWS managed key:
+The following is an example of how to configure `TableV2` with encryption using an AWS managed key:

 ```ts
 const table = new dynamodb.TableV2(this, 'Table', {